-The Agency's interest rate swap agreements with a negative fair value as of the end of fiscal year 2019.
+The Agency's interest rate swap agreements all have a negative fair value as of the end of fiscal year 2020.
 Because these agreements have been determined to be effective hedges under applicable accounting guidance, the negative fair value is recorded as a deferred loss.